 A small group discussion is a structured session in which three to six students exchange ideas and opinions about a particular topic or accomplish a task together.
 After the groups have had an opportunity to work together, they report the highlights of their work back to the large group, and the teacher helps the group process the activity.
 Begin the learning activity by briefly presenting a topic to the large group.
 Then, divide the group into smaller groups and set a clear task for the small groups to accomplish.
 Write directions, goals and time allotted for the task on a chalkboard, flipchart or handout.
 As groups are working, walk around and listen in briefly to each group.
 Keep groups focused by announcing the time remaining periodically.
-After the small group work, students typically reassemble in the large group for a whole group discussion.
+After the small group work, students typically reassemble in the large group and a representative from each small group shares their findings to the large group for a whole group discussion.
 Help the group process the activity to be sure the intended message was conveyed.